 What Makes Himalayan Pink Salt So Special?

 I use Himalayan pink salt every day!
 It has such a beautiful coral color, and the kind I use comes in a gorgeous, gem-like appearance that must be ground to be used.
-Even though the grinding process itself is therapeutic, and makes me feel like a professional chef, there are many reasons why Himalayan pink salt is superior and healthier than regular table salt.
+Even though the grinding process itself is therapeutic—and makes me feel like a professional chef—there are many other reasons why Himalayan pink salt is superior and healthier than regular table salt.
 Himalayan pink salt is full of trace minerals that are essential for the body's daily functioning.
 Of course, it should be used wisely, as with any health food.

 Where Does Pink Salt Come From?

 This kind of unique salt is composed of salt rock crystals that were mined from regions near the Himalayas.
-Most people do not know where the Himalayas are, but they inhabit a large area between Afghanistan, through Pakistan, and then to India, and finally Nepal.
+Most people do not know where the Himalayas are, but they inhabit a large area between Afghanistan, through Pakistan, then to India, and finally, Nepal.
 The Himalayas themselves encompass about seventy-five percent of Nepal.
 There is a mine there called the Khewra Salt Mines, which resides in Pakistan.
-It's the second largest salt mine in the world, and the mine dates back to the thirteenth century.
+It's the second-largest salt mine in the world, and the mine dates back to the thirteenth century.

 Trace Minerals in Himalayan Pink Salt

 The pink, rosy color comes from the trace minerals in Himalayan pink salt.
 Trace minerals include calcium, magnesium and potassium, and iron.
 It does have lower amounts of sodium itself than regular salt.
 Because there are no toxic components, the heart won't work as much to flush the toxins out, like it has to do with table salt.
 This kind of action increases blood pressure.